rtgibberd-hub/Public-transport-bus-docking-simulation/README.md

 # Bus Docking Simulation

-This Python script simulates the path of a bus performing a docking maneuver near a curb.
+This Python script simulates the path of a bus performing a docking manoeuvre near a curb.
 It models the vehicle's motion using a simplified turning radius and visualizes the trajectory with an animated plot.

 ## Features
 - Simulates a bus turning along a circular arc